leightonpayne/leightonpayne/README.md

 ### Kia Ora 👋

-Ko Leighton tōku ingoa, Nō Aotearoa ōku tīpuna, Kei te noho au ki Ōtepoti.
+Ko Leighton tōku ingoa, nō Aotearoa ōku tīpuna, kei te noho au ki Ōtepoti.

 I'm a PhD candidate studying in the department of <a href="https://micro.otago.ac.nz/" class="link blue">Microbiology and Immunology</a> at the <a href="https://www.otago.ac.nz/" class="link blue">University of Otago</a>, New Zealand.